Power of Attorney kit (QLD)

 Does a POA have to be witnessed?

 Yes.
 A POA must be signed by the Principal in the presence of a witness.
-For an Enduring Power of Attorney, the witnesses must be a person authorised to witness statutory declarations.
+For an Enduring Power of Attorney, the witnesses must be authorised to witness statutory declarations.
 A full list of authorised witnesses is inlcuded with all of our documents and kits.

 Does a POA have to be registered?